 Interesting Facts About Energy in Switzerland

-Although Switzerland has seen a significant surge in renewable energies such as ambient heat, biomass, wind power and solar power since 2005, their main energy sources hinge on oil, natural gas, nuclear power and hydropower.
+Switzerland has seen a significant surge in renewable energies such as ambient heat, biomass, wind, and solar power since 2005.
+Currently, the country's electricity production is almost carbon-free.

 - Presently, Switzerland has set goals for an energy transition.
-In the Energy Strategy 2050, one of its most ambitious aims is to phase-out nuclear power use.
+One of the Energy Strategy 2050's most ambitious aims is to phase out nuclear power use.

 - 59.9% of Switzerland's total domestic electricity production comes from its 638 hydroelectric power plants.

-- The largest dam in Switzerland is The 285-metre-high Grande-Dixence dam (canton of Valais) is the third-highest gravity dam in the world and the largest dam in Switzerland.
+- The largest dam in Switzerland is The 285-metre-high Grande-Dixence dam (canton of Valais), the third-highest gravity dam in the world and the largest dam in Switzerland.